-* The Airport Express journeys can be taken at any time during the 180 day validity period of the pass.
+* The Airport Express journeys can be taken at any time during a period of 180 days from date of purchase of the pass

 ** The three days of unlimited MTR travel commences at the time of the first MTR (not Airport Express) journey and lasts for a period of 72 hours plus any additional hours to close of service on the final day.
 Unlimited travel includes all MTR lines but excludes the mainland border stations of Lo Wu and Lok Ma Chau.
 The pass also includes travel on MTR Light Rail and MTR bus.

-The initial purchase price of the card provides for travel on Airport Express and MTR only and not other forms of public transport such as bus, tram, Peak Tram and ferry.
+The initial purchase price of the card provides for travel on Airport Express, MTR, MTR Light Rail and MTR Bus only and not other forms of public transport such as franchised bus, tram, Peak Tram and ferry.
 However, at any time after purchase the card can be “topped up” in the same way as the standard Octopus Card and will then function as a "normal" Octopus Card.
 Once "topped -up" the card can be used on all other forms of public transport which accept Octopus Card in addition to MTR and Airport Express.

 A refund of the deposit can be obtained by the same method as for the standard “On-loan” Octopus Card (see above).

 For full details of the Airport Express Travel Pass see;